All Products

 ApsaraDB RDS:Use the TimescaleDB extension

-This topic describes how to use the TimescaleDB extension on an ApsaraDB RDS for PostgreSQL instance.
-The TimescaleDB extension supports the automatic sharding, efficient writes, retrieval, and near real-time aggregation of time series data.
+TimescaleDB extends ApsaraDB RDS for PostgreSQL with automatic sharding, efficient writes, retrieval, and near real-time aggregation of time series data — making it well suited for IoT telemetry, application metrics, and financial tick data.

-ApsaraDB RDS for PostgreSQL supports only the open source TimescaleDB extension and may not support specific advanced features due to license issues.
-For more information, see TimescaleDB.
+ApsaraDB RDS for PostgreSQL supports the open source (Apache-licensed) TimescaleDB extension only.
+Some advanced features are gated behind the Timescale commercial license and are unavailable.
+For details, see TimescaleDB.

 Prerequisites

-• The minor engine version of your RDS instance is 20230330 or later.
-For more information about how to view and update the minor engine version of your RDS instance, see Update the minor engine version of an ApsaraDB RDS for PostgreSQL instance.
+To check and update the minor engine version, see Update the minor engine version of an ApsaraDB RDS for PostgreSQL instance.

 Important

-The extension is supported in minor engine versions that are earlier than 20230330.
-However, the extensions that are supported for ApsaraDB RDS for PostgreSQL instances are changed.
-Starting April 17, 2023, some extensions can no longer be created for RDS instances that run minor engine versions earlier than 20230330.
-For more information, see [Notice] Starting April 17, 2023, some extensions can no longer be created for ApsaraDB RDS for PostgreSQL instances that run earlier minor engine versions.
+Starting April 17, 2023, some extensions can no longer be created on instances running minor engine versions earlier than 20230330.
+For details, see [Notice] Starting April 17, 2023, some extensions can no longer be created for ApsaraDB RDS for PostgreSQL instances that run earlier minor engine versions.

 ERROR: could not access file "$libdir/timescaledb-1.3.0": No such file or directory